Speras T1 flashlight review

-Never heard of Speras?
+Have you never heard of Speras?

 You are not alone.
 Speras Lighting is a new player in the world of flashlights.
 Their lineup is currently very small, with only 5 flashlights.
 With the T1 being the farthest throwing flashlight.
-The other 4; Speras M1, E1, E1PRO and E1T are all tactical flashlights.
+The other 4; Speras M1, E1, E1PRO, and E1T are all tactical flashlights.
 And to be honest, the T1 is a great throw at fame!
 Speras lighting did their homework!

 It’s going to be a pencil beam for sure, and we are excited to test it!